-In 2016, the Company announced a commitment to reduce its carbon footprint 20% by 2020 and 30% by 2030 relative to a 2011 baseline.
+- In 2016, the Company announced a commitment to reduce its carbon footprint 20% by 2020 and 30% by 2030 relative to a 2011 baseline.
 The Company has an action plan focused on energy-efficient stores and distribution centres, fuel-efficient transportation, and managing refrigerant leaks and organic waste diversion.
 The Company intends to deliver carbon reduction in line with Canada's national targets and, along with other forward-looking Canadian companies, demonstrate that these goals can be achieved without sacrificing economic growth.

-By 2017, the Company had reduced its carbon emissions by 21.9% against its baseline, and is making good progress towards its 30% carbon reduction goal by 2030.
+By 2017, the Company had already met its 2020 target, having reduced its carbon emissions by 21.9% against its baseline.
+The Company continues to make good progress towards its goal of a 30% carbon reduction by 2030. - A long-standing initiative that has had a significant impact is the Company's plastic bag reduction program.
+Charging consumers for plastic bags has led to the reduction of nearly 13 billion plastic bags in the Company's stores since the start of the program. - The Company was one of the first members of the Circular Economy Leadership Coalition, whose members work with industry, non-governmental organizations, academics and government on the development and implementation of circular economy solutions aimed at eliminating waste. - In 2019, the Company joined 18 other leading international companies to launch the One Planet Business for Biodiversity initiative.
+This program aims to leverage the scope and scale of the participating companies to meaningfully improve biodiversity around the world.